|<< Previous 1 3 4 5 ...17 Next >>|

 Number of yods ≡ Yn′ = Yn − 8 = 4 + ½(63+3n+4), where "4" denotes the four yods in the root edge.

 The ratio of the number of yods outside the root edge to the number of geometrical elements outside the root edge = (Yn′−4)/(Gn′−3) = 3/2.
 The ratio is the same for every order of the three N-gons absent from inner form of the Tree of Life.
+This contrasts with the ratio of the number of yods and the number of geometrical elements in the 7 enfolded nth-order polygons of the inner Tree of Life being 3/2 for all n (see discussion after Table 10 here).
 As n→∞, Yn′/Gn′→3/2.
-We find that the perfect fifth is the asymptotic value of the ratio of the populations of yods and geometrical elements in the limit of infinite-order 7, -9- & 11-gons.
+We find that the tone ratio 3/2 of the musical perfect fifth is the asymptotic value of the ratio of the populations of yods and geometrical elements in the limit of infinite-order 7, -9- & 11-gons.

 Table 2 shows the collective properties of the first four orders of the three absent polygons calculated with these formulae: